Thatching - introduction

 What can I do?

-There are courses available that will teach basic thatching skills, but to become a fully-qualified thatcher means a 4 to 5 year apprenticeship.
-This will need to be arranged with a local master thatcher and can be hard to come by, since you will be costing them both time and money for at least the first 2 years.
-For listings of master thatchers see our links page.
-There are people who have managed to thatch their own properties after a short course and there is support and expertise available, ranging from online ‘how to’ guides through one-day introductory courses to thatchers who are prepared to provide ongoing assistance and education in the construction of your own roof.
+If you’d like to DIY, there are courses available that will teach basic thatching skills, but to become a fully-qualified thatcher means a 4 to 5 year apprenticeship.
+This will need to be arranged with a local master thatcher and can be hard to come by, since you’ll be costing them both time and money for at least the first 2 years.

-Realistically it is only likely to be appropriate on a property that has been specifically designed for a thatched roof due to the requirement of at least a 50 degree slope.
+Realistically it’s only likely to be appropriate on a property that’s been specifically designed for a thatched roof due to the requirement of at least a 50 degree slope.
 As a rough guide approximate cost per square metre of surface area is around £120 if professionally done (don’t forget there’s a large overhang all round), but this can be reduced significantly if you do it yourself.
 Material costs can vary widely depending on location and that year’s harvest.
 As with any tradesperson, you tend to get what you pay for and should check for membership of regional associations and insurance before you contract for any work.

 Fire is surprisingly not much more of a risk than with other roofs.
 Well-laid thatch is hard to ignite, although once lit thatch is very hard to put out.
 It is combustible though, and care should be taken to limit potential fire risks in the vicinity of thatch.
-Particular care should be taken if a wood burning stove is to be used, as temperatures well up the chimney can reach 600ºC.
+Particular care should be taken if a wood-burning stove is to be used, as temperatures well up the chimney can reach 600ºC.
 Traditionally, especially in Ireland and the Isle of Man, a fire barrier was created with a layer of turf under the thatch – called scraw.

 There should be very little maintenance required on a thatched roof.
 Moss may grow on it, but it shouldn’t cause any problems and can be ignored.
 The ridge wears away with time though, and may need replacing every 10 to 15 years.
 A thatched roof life expectancy can be 30% less if the roof is in the west of Britain due largely to rainfall figures and the pitch of the roof not usually being so steep.